 During the first month

 Choose an attorney

 Unless required by the decedent's state of residence, not all estates need an attorney.
-Still, a good attorney can help handle many problems more easily than you may be able to alone.
+Still, a good attorney can help guide you through any issues more easily than you may be able to alone.